Entanglement Dynamics of Two V-type Atoms with Dipole-Dipole Interaction in Dissipative Cavity: entanglement negativity between two qutrits

 In this section, we consider the entanglement dynamics of two V-type qutrit systems in a common dissipative cavity.
-Firstly, we should work out the explicit expressions of all probability amplitudes.
-According to the Section II, all probability amplitudes take the following simple forms
+Firstly, we work out the explicit expressions of all probability amplitudes.
+From equations (17)-(20), we know that all probability amplitudes take the following simple forms

 where